labwc/labwc-scope/README.md

       wlr-input-inhibitor.
 It will not leak information on output hotplug nor unlock the session when the screen locker crashes.

-[^2]: For mouse-contexts 'Root' is used as a synonum for 'Desktop' which is
+[^2]: For mouse-contexts 'Root' is used as a synonym for 'Desktop' which is
       a deviation from Openbox spec where they are defined as follows:
       'Desktop': The desktop or background, regardless of if you use a program to place icons on your desktop or not (such as in KDE and GNOME).
 This is